 Puppies have 28 temporary teeth that appear at around four weeks of age and fall out between 14 and 30 weeks.
 And like a teething baby, your pup may chew much more when his 42 adult teeth start to emerge.

 Dental problems can start early in a dog’s life.
-Many dogs start to show signs of dental disease around three years old, so it’s important to establish a healthy and regular puppy dental care routine as soon as possible.
+Many dogs start to show signs of dental disease around three years old, so it’s important to establish a healthy and regular cleaning routine as soon as possible.

 Keep that smile bright

-In between regularly scheduled professional examinations, here are some things you can do to help keep your puppy’s teeth clean.
+In between regularly scheduled professional examinations, here are some things you can do to help maintain those pearly whites.

 - Brush his teeth with specially formulated dog toothpaste.
 To get him used to having your fingers and a brush in his mouth, try rubbing his gums and teeth as soon as you bring him home.

 - Get him a chew toy.
 That’s right, these aren’t just for fun; they also satisfy his need to chew.
 They’ll also help massage his gums and remove soft tartar build-up on his teeth.

 - Feed him the right diet.
 Dry, crunchy foods like PURINA® BETA® Puppy can help keep teeth clean by scraping against them.
 This helps reduce tartar build-up.

 Puppy dental problems can cause everything from bad breath to eating difficulties, and even infections that affect not only the mouth but other parts of the body as well.